SelinCetinkaya/GA-Project-1/README.md

 - Find and use 1 external api to fetch recipe name and category
 - Allow user to search recipes by name of recipe (input)
 - Allow user to search recipes by category (dropdown)
-- Category API call will grab recipe names and do another API call for the names of those recipes
 - Allow user to recieve a random recipe
 - Clear previous recipe when searching for a new recipe
-- Designed for desktop and smartphone sizes
+- Design for desktop and smartphone sizes

 #### PostMVP